ben-ghirardani/quiz/Notes.md

 Bugs to solve -

-0) Tidy up code!
+1) Tidy up code!
 Check indentation on every page, etc.

-1) add error handling to reset back to category screen?
-Maybe not.
-Clutters up screen.
 2) Re-factor the ternery in the render method of <Quiz/>, too long
 3) Is score updating quickly enough?
 Include promise to make sure it's being captured before moving to next screen?
 4) HTML character encoding - apostrophes and quotation marks interpreted incorrectly.